 Striving to rebuild her life after prison, Crystal Mason attempted to vote in the 2016 presidential election but was arrested and accused of casting a fraudulent vote.
 Unaware that she was stripped of her right to vote while on parole and even though her provisional ballot was never counted, Crystal was sentenced to five more years in prison.

-The Commissary worked alongside Crystal and her lawyer, Kim T. Cole, to present a virtual reading of the court transcript from Ms. Mason’s trial in 2018.
-The free online event will stream here through November 3, 2020.
+The Commissary worked alongside Crystal and her lawyer, Kim T. Cole, to present a virtual reading of the court transcript from Ms. Mason’s 2018 trial.

 Special thanks to our partner theaters across the country: Celebration Theatre, City Theater, Delaware’s Resident Ensemble Players, Dorset Theatre Festival, Fonseca Theatre, Geffen Playhouse, Goodman Theater, Hudson Valley Shakespeare Festival, Illuminart Productions, Luna Stage, Marin Theatre Company, Martha’s Vineyard Playhouse, Mirrorbox Theatre, Round House Theatre, Studio Theatre (DC), Warehouse Theatre, and The Williams Project.